Goodo73/project1/README.md

 ### Main driver
 - assign the controlling player
-- loop (while neither winner nor draw declared)
-  - player chooses square
+- player chooses square; initiates process:
   - have they won?
     - yes: declare winner
     - no: have all squares been chosen?
       - yes: declare a draw
       - no: toggle controlling player
+- ability to initiate new game once current one ends

 ### Data
 - 3 x 3 array